ankitNegiDev/Cloud-Drive-Project-Backend/01_PROJECT_THINKING/backend.md

 ## Changes -- we are adding our custom table -- profile for extra user info

 * for user name , avatar and may be theme preference -- later we are using the custom profile table and now we have to update our login , signup and user services.

+* now we attach a custom table to the user so when we need extra info we can query this table.

+---